mucketo/Search-and-Destroy-v2.0/README.md

 # Search and Destroy v2.0 (rel-1.0.9) — 24 Dec 2018
- - S&D now supports gquest.
-All you have to do is join a gq, then after it starts do 'gq info' to get targets and detect type.
+ - S&D now supports gquest and as of 30 Dec it finally works.
+All you have to do is join a gq, wait for it to start, and then type 'gq info' to load target data and detect if it's an area or room gq.
+From there it handles like a cp.
 You can be on a gq and cp at the same time - 'cp check' and 'gq check' will change between cp and gq mob lists.
 Xcp, go, and so on are used for both.
 The implementation is a new design and isn't based on prior gq S&D or other scripts.

 If there are any problems, email them to me.